Sports/Remedial/Deep Tissue Massage

 A: No. We are not chartered so therefore cannot take private insurance

 A: Yes.
-We are members of the LCSP Register and are fully insured for all our services and our policy is on view
+We are fully insured for all our services and our policy is on view

 Q: How long have you been working in this field?

 A: We started out in 1993.
-In the early years I worked with Barry Town AFC, Inter CableTel AFC, Barry RFC, Welsh Athletics.
+In the early years I worked in professional football with Barry Town AFC, Inter CableTel AFC, Rugby with Barry RFC, and with Welsh Athletics.
 The last 15+ years has been mainly working with the general public, both sporting and non-sporting, and individual elite/professional athletes/sports persons